About EZ Detect™

 "Early Detection is the Best Protection"

-The EZ Detect™ Colon Disease Test is the most cost effective and convenient test available for at-home detection of of hidden blood in the stool, one of the primary early warning signs of colorectal disease.
+The EZ Detect™ Colon Disease Test is the most cost effective and convenient test available for at-home detection of hidden blood in the stool, one of the primary early warning signs of colorectal disease.
 Hidden blood in the stool can be caused by bleeding ulcers, hemorrhoids, polyps, colitis, diverticulitis, fissures or cancer of the colon.

 EZ Detect™ is a simple, sanitary, fast home test requiring no stool handling.
 The user simply drops a test tissue into the toilet bowl, and if blood is present, a blue-green color will appear within two minutes.